eu-cdse/documentation/APIs/openEO/credit_usage.md

 * Storage (GB/day)
 * Data access to specific layers (e.g. Sentinel Hub or commercial)
 * Usage of services contributed by third parties, through an 'added value' cost (e.g. per hectare)
+* Usage of synchronous requests, which currently have a fixed cost of 6 credits per request.
+* Startup & storage cost of batch jobs, which is currently 2 credits.

 For example, let's say we compute a Sentinel-2 based NDWI for an area of 10 hectares to a series of GeoTiffs (one per observation).
 When running this example, the batch job reports the usage, which can be seen in the [OpenEO Web Editor](https://openeo.dataspace.copernicus.eu/) by clicking the ![](./_images/batch_info.png) button for an individual batch job: